31 Days of NPR - Folklorist Alan Lomax

 Even though this episode was a rebroadcast of an interview Terry Gross did in 1990, Alan Lomax’s sit-down in the Fresh Air studios made for some very captivating radio.
 As folklorists and ethnomusicologists, the Lomax family roamed the globe recording field audio, that is, sound captured in the intimacy of the real world, of singers, musicians, and everyday folks living in some of the most remote and downtrodden parts of the world.
 They recorded southern chain gangs singing work hymns (audio which was later used in the movie O Brother, Where Art Thou?), cowboys strumming on guitars singing range songs (deemed “too hot” for radio play), and perhaps most famously, recorded the legendary folk singers like Woody Guthrie, Lead Belly, Muddy Waters, and even Jelly Roll Morton among others.

 In his interview, Alan Lomax recounts a variety of stories from his noteworthy life.
-He speaks about why many of his early musical projects were recorded in prisons or were retold through the voices of murders and convicts, how he struggled against the Library of Congress and their censorship policies (Woody Guthrie’s classic “This Land Is Your Land” was apparently too vulgar for their standards), and discusses his belief on the need for culture and music to be preserved through the folklorist’s traditions and techniques.This post was last updated .
+He speaks about why many of his early musical projects were recorded in prisons or were retold through the voices of murders and convicts, how he struggled against the Library of Congress and their censorship policies (Woody Guthrie’s classic “This Land Is Your Land” was apparently too vulgar for their standards), and discusses his belief on the need for culture and music to be preserved through the folklorist’s traditions and techniques.This page was last updated on January 07, 2011.